quicwg/ops-drafts/draft-ietf-quic-manageability.md

 survive address rebindings.
-While this may appear as an opportunities to minimize NAT port usage (see section {{nat-resource}}) or to support the work of the QUIC server (see section {{nat-help}}) by hinding path changes, use of the connection ID by a NAT device to intentify flows will cause connection failure when the connection ID changes.
+While this may appear as an opportunities to minimize NAT port usage (see section {{nat-resource}}) or to support the work of the QUIC server (see section {{nat-help}}) by hiding path changes, use of the connection ID by a NAT device to identify flows will cause connection failure when the connection ID changes.
 Wrongly assuming a fixed connection ID for each connection can disable important protocol features that require connection IDs to be